datalogics-bhaugen/CSharp-WPF-Example/README.md

-This C# application is a basic WPF app to demonstrate how to use the Microsoft Translator APIs.
+This C# application is a WPF app designed to demonstrate how to use the Microsoft Translator APIs.
 The app gives examples for:

 How to get an access token.
 How to get the list of supported langauges for translation from the service.